thenurinethangi/ADD-Assignment-01-Web-Based-Complaint-Management-System-using-JSP/README.md

 # Complaint Management System (JSP, Jakarta EE)

-## Overview
+## Product Overview

-This repository contains a full-stack Complaint Management System (CMS) implemented with JSP and Jakarta EE.
+Complaint Management System (CMS) is a real-world web application for streamlining how internal teams capture, track, and resolve complaints.
-The application was originally built as an individual assignment for the IJSE GDSE program, but it is structured and documented to reflect **real-world, production-style engineering practices**.
+It is designed for municipal IT and similar organizations that need to replace email- and spreadsheet-based workflows with a central, structured platform.

-The system is designed for a municipal IT division to help internal employees and administrators **submit, track, and resolve complaints** through a synchronous, form-based web interface (no AJAX).
+Employees and administrators work entirely through a synchronous, form-based web interface (no AJAX), using JSP views backed by Jakarta EE servlets and a MySQL database.

 ## Key Features